 Together, the investment tax credit and the depreciation benefits allow a significant portion of the cost of investing in solar energy to be essentially paid for by federal tax incentives.

 For example, assume a taxpayer installed a solar energy system in 2021 with a cost basis of $100,000.
 In 2021, the taxpayer qualifies for the investment tax credit of 26% of that basis of $26,000.
 The taxpayer also qualifies for bonus depreciation of 100% of the cost, reduced by 50% of the investment tax credit taken, or in this case $87,000.

-In Florida, specifically, the property tax exemption available for solar energy systems was expanded effective Jan.
-1, 2018.
-The exclusion extends to 80% of the assessed value of such systems installed on or after Jan.
-1, 2018, for non-residential properties.
-“Eligible solar energy source devices include portions of the system up to the point of interconnection to an electric utility’s distribution grid or transmission lines,” Minton and Apfelbaum continue.
-“These changes to the law are scheduled to expire at the end of 2037.
-New regulations governing the terms of contracts for the sale or lease of solar energy systems, including numerous required disclosures, became effective July 1, 2017.”
+The Florida property tax exemption available for solar energy systems (and other renewable energy source devices – including wind energy and geothermal energy) was expanded effective January 1, 2018.
+The exclusion is extended to 80% of the assessed value of such systems installed on or after January 1, 2018 for nonresidential properties.
+Eligible solar energy source devices include portions of the system up to the point of interconnection to an electric utility’s distribution grid or transmission lines.
+These changes to the law are scheduled to expire at the end of 2037.
+New regulations governing the terms of contracts for the sale or lease of solar energy systems, including numerous required disclosures, became effective July 1, 2017.

-It is important to be mindful of the fact that many of the incentives contained in this article have time limitations, making early participation potentially more advantageous due to phase-outs or limited availability,” they advise.
-“Contact your tax advisor to take advantage of these opportunities.”
+It is important to be mindful of the fact that many of the incentives contained in this article have time limitations making early participation potentially more advantageous due to phase outs or limited availability.
+Contact your tax advisor to take advantage of these opportunities.